3 Days in Kraków, Poland

 Quaint Shops, Cafés, and Live Music

-Dinner time was approaching and the search for a good restaurant began.
+Dinner time was approaching, and the search for a good restaurant began.
 We are notorious for not settling for the first place we find.
-We always look for a special ambient atmosphere.
+We always look for a special, atmospheric setting.

 Morning scene at Main Square market in Krakow Poland

-A Polish band was playing in a square near St. Mary's Basilica and we found a table at a restaurant, QLT, where we could see the band perform.
-The band was awesome and now I regret not taking note of the band name.
+A Polish band was playing in a square near St. Mary's Basilica, and we found a table at a restaurant, QLT, where we could see the band perform.
+The band was awesome, and now I regret not writing down the band name.

-By Canadian standards, prices were reasonable in Krakow.
+By Canadian standards, prices in Kraków were reasonable.
 A solid breakfast at Polski Smaki was $5.00 per person.
-Dinner at QLT Restaurant was $12.50 per person including drinks.
+Dinner at QLT Restaurant was $12.50 per person, including drinks.
 Admission to the Galicia Jewish Museum was $6.30 per person.

-We hit Krakow at the peak of the tourist season which at times had a negative impact on our stay but it was really minor things like a bit of noise in the evening.
+We arrived in Kraków at the peak of the tourist season, which had a negative impact on our stay at times, but it was minor things, like a bit of noise in the evening.

-Being in Krakow in August also had its charm with wonderful weather and a festive mood, especially in the Jewish Quarter.
-The food was excellent and affordable.
+Being in Kraków in August also had its charm with excellent weather and a festive mood, especially in the Jewish Quarter.
+The food was amazing and affordable.

 Carriage ride from the Main Square in the Old Town, Krakow